 |

-98-11-23: This amendment adopts a new airworthiness directive (AD), applicable to certain CASA Model CN-235 series airplanes, that requires modification of certain fastener holes of the center wing.
-This amendment is prompted by issuance of mandatory continuing airworthiness information by a foreign civil airworthiness authority.
-The actions specified by this AD are intended to prevent fatigue cracking in this area, which could result in reduced structural integrity of the wing.
+98-21-18: This amendment adopts a new airworthiness directive (AD), applicable to certain Dornier Model 328-100 series airplanes that requires replacement of the de-icing system timer with a new, improved timer.
+This amendment is prompted by reports of possible overheating and debonding of the propeller blade due to a failure of the de-icing system timer and a dormant short circuit in the propeller de-icer system.
+The actions specified by this AD are intended to prevent such overheating and debonding of the propeller blade, which could result in reduced controllability of the airplane.

 |